kelvinext/kelvinext/README.md

 ## Interests

 - Software Development: I have a keen interest in software development and enjoy working on projects that challenge my skills.
+- Full Stack Development: I have a passion for building both the fontend and backend of web application and website and enjoy creating intire user experiences.
 - Artificial Intelligence: Exploring the world of AI and machine learning is something I find fascinating.
 - Outdoor Activities: I like spending time outdoors, hiking, and playing sports.
 - Reading: Books and articles on various subjects captivate my curiosity.